 Alaska Glacial Mud Founder

 Alaska Glacial Mud was founded by Lauren Padawer in 2006.
 She wants to make a product with the mud harvested from the Copper River Delta.
 She is a smart business-minded entrepreneur.
-Alaska Glacial Mud’s founder, Lauren Padawer net worth is unknown as of 2023.
+Alaska Glacial Mud’s founder, Lauren Padawer net worth is around $5 million as of 2024.

 Key accomplishments